salesforce/eslint-plugin-lwc/docs/rules/no-host-mutation-in-connected-callback.md

 # Avoiding host element mutation in connected callback

-To ensure proper hydration during server-side rendering, it's essential to avoid mutating the host element within the `connectedCallback` of LWC components.
-Mutations can lead to inconsistencies and unexpected behavior during the hydration process.
+To ensure consistent behavior in Lightning Web Components (LWC), it is important to avoid mutating the host element within the `connectedCallback` method.
+Mutations can lead to unpredictable outcomes and inconsistencies in component behavior.

 ## Rule details

-To avoid problems during hydration, do not mutate the host element in connectedCallback.
+To prevent issues with component lifecycle consistency, avoid mutating the host element in `connectedCallback`.
 This includes:

 -   `this.setAttribute`
 -   `this.classList.add`